hokage-mihir/vedic-astrology-dashboard/README.md

 ## Support

-For support, email [your-email@example.com](mailto:your-email@example.com) or open an issue in the repository.
+For support, open an issue in the repository.

 ## Screenshots

-[Add screenshots of your application here]
+[Will be added soon]

 ## Future Enhancements

 - [ ] Add location-based calculations
 - [ ] Include more detailed Muhurta information
 - [ ] Add horoscope chart generation
-- [ ] Implement API for external usage
 - [ ] Add mobile application support